avezou/vimrc/README.md

 If everything goes well, you should have a batteries-included vim IDE that is well suited for python development.
 It includes linters, autocomplete, goto definition, find references, etc.
 The linter should let you know what is wrong.
-For missing imports (and other fixes) :ALEFix should import the missing imports automatically.
+For missing imports (and other fixes)

-## To be Done
-* Map ALEFix and ALEFixSuggest to some keys for easier workflow.
-* Document all current key mapping

 This should clone the necessary repos, create the necessary directories and move and edit necessary files.